IanKlein6/Student-Records-App-MT/README.md

 ## Acknowledgments

-- **Inspiration:** This project was inspired by the operational needs of the Messtenich program at the University of Freiburg
+- **Inspiration:** This project was inspired by the operational needs of the Messtechnik program at the University of Freiburg
 - **Learning Resources:** FastAPI documentation, Tortoise ORM guides, and the broader Python community
 - **Problem Domain Insight:** Feedback and requirements discussions with program staff (informal)